plum-umd/cmsc330-public/projects/p1/README.md

 ### Synsets File
 The synsets file is a list of all of the synsets in WordNet (i.e. the vertices of the graph above).
 A synset is a list of nouns that share the same meaning.
 Each line of a valid synsets file consists of two fields:
 - **Synset id**: A non-negative integer identifying the synset.
 - **Synset**: A comma-delimited list of one or more nouns that belong to the synset.
 Nouns are made up of letters (uppercase and lowercase), numbers, underscores, dashes, periods, apostrophes, and forward slashes.
-These criterea will always define valid nouns wherever valid nouns are referenced in this document.
+These criteria will always define valid nouns wherever valid nouns are referenced in this document.

 **Note**: A noun can appear in more than one synset.
 A noun will appear once for each meaning the noun has.
 For example, all of the following synsets contain the noun "word", but with different meanings.
 ```